BenjiMorris/miqc/workshop-Feb.md

 ...

 It may be useful to note that there will also be a sister-workshop on 18th-19th February.
 Some details of that series are: [here](https://interplaysbhg.github.io/).

+A poster for the workshop is now available!